cdsittampalam/documentation/docs/Partner API.md

 Set Up Live
 -----------

-As well as the API key, you generate a public key that is added to the Swagger UI.
+As well as the API key, you generate a public key.
 The public key allows a signature to be generated for signing each request, and is applicable to these areas:

 * the URL of the full path.
 * the nonce (or number) that is generated for cryptographic purposes.